darasus/ai-blog/content/big-tech-companies-and-the-future-of-the-internet.md

   largest online retailer and marketplace, as well as a popular cloud computing service.
 Microsoft is also working on a new browser engine that's meant to replace HTML5.
+intro: >-
+  The internet is rapidly growing larger and more complex.
+As of June 2018, there are approximately 3.4 billion users globally, with that number continuing to grow by the day.
+With so many different people using the internet, it’s no surprise that big tech companies have begun to thrive once again.

+  At its core, the internet is an exchange of information between computers.
+In practice, this means a website like Google can store all of its user-friendly information online and anyone who wants to access it simply needs to type in a URL or visit a site directly.
+However, as more people use the internet and begin interacting with various programs and applications on websites, things become slightly more complicated.

+  As you probably know if you browse social media sites or read news articles online frequently, there are now several different “languages” being used on websites to make them more interactive.
+These programming languages are known as HTML5, CSS3, JS/JavaScript, and JSON – all acronyms that stand for something but might not mean much to most users at first glance.

+  However, these languages make up what is known as web content management systems (WCMS).
+A WCMS is essentially software that allows developers to create websites of any kind without having to code each page from scratch every time they want to launch a new one.

+  Here’s a brief breakdown of what big tech companies and the future of the internet look like today:
 ---

 ## Google